feiskyer/openai-copilot/README.md

 ## Install

-Install the copilot with pip command below:
+Install the copilot with the commands below:

 ```sh
 pip install openai-copilot